xrootd/howto/docs/tpc/WLCGx509TPC.md

     a `server` or `proxy server`, based on which one has the files wanted by the client.
 (A redirector is usually lightweight, require very little resource).

+So before moving forward, ask youself

+  * Do I run DTN or do I have access to storage
+  * Is this a local filesystem or a shared filesystem?
+  * Do I run a single node, or a cluster.

 An example WLCG TPC setup will cover the following:

   1. TPC services described in the above use case scenarios: